Contact Lens Care

 The contact lens fitting

 You'll need to demonstrate to your optician that you're able to put your contacts in and take them out properly.
-They'll talk you through the whole process, while you can also read up on our on how to put in contact lenses and remove them safely.
+They'll talk you through the whole process, while you can also read up on our guide on how to put in contact lenses and remove them.

 After you're successful and you're wearing your contact lenses, you'll need to wear them in front of the optician for a few minutes or so, until they sit comfortably in place and any initial tearing has disappeared.